gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ## Motor Mount

-1. The tools and parts needed to assemble the motor mount include: 3d printed motor mount in PLA and Nylon pinion reduction gear, a 20mm metal shaft made from a jumbo paper clip, a soldering station capable of a heat setting of 250° C, clamping tweezers with a thin piece of metal.
+The tools and parts needed to assemble the motor mount include: 3d printed motor mount in PLA and Nylon pinion reduction gear, a 20mm metal shaft made from a jumbo paper clip, a soldering station capable of a heat setting of 250° C, clamping tweezers with a thin piece of metal.
+!!! note
     Verify the shaft can easily slide through the pinion gear before assembling the motor.
 If you cannot easily rotate the pinion gear on the shaft, then you'll need a 1/16" drill bit and drill to widen the pinion gear shaft hole.
 ![actuatorstep1](../img/actuator/1-actuator.webp)

 1. Cut the off the straight sections from the Jumbo paper clip.
 ![actuatorstep2](../img/actuator/2-actuator.webp)
 1. Measure 2 cm from each Jumbo paper clip straight section.